 Parenchyma cells are important for activities such as assimilation, photosynthesis, preservation, secretion, respiration, excretion, and radial transport as water and solvent.

 Parenchyma in plants is found to be a living cell.

 It has a prominent protoplast and nucleus.

-Parenchyma in plants cells is either polyhedral or isodiametric in shape.
-They can also be oval, polygonal, elongated or round.
+Parenchyma in plant cells is either polyhedral or isodiametric in shape.
+They can also be oval, polygonal, elongated, or round.

 Such cells are packed tightly or may have limited intercellular space.

-They are built up of a thin cell wall which is mainly composed of cellulose, hemicellulose.
+They are built up of a thin cell wall that is mainly composed of cellulose, hemicellulose.